whizzer75/whizzer75.github.io/1-install.md

 [docker_repo]: https://docs.docker.com/install/linux/docker-ce/centos/#set-up-the-repository

 ### Customization
-We will be using predefined images from Docker Hub that can be configured by defining environment variables with custom values, then using those values in our docker commands.
-It can also be convenient to store these variable declarations in a file that can be easilly sourced later.
+We will use predefined images from Docker Hub to avoid some initial configuration of services that is taken care of already by the [Docker] image creator.
+We will define environment variables with custom values, then using those values in our docker commands.
+This makes it easy to optionally store our customizations in a file that can be sourced again later.
+It also keeps our custom values separate from the [Docker] commands used to implement them.

 Define the [ownCloud] administrative user.
 In this example, we use this name as the MariaDB database name, the MariaDB user with privileges to the